On the Kontsevich integral for knotted trivalent graphs: Eliminating the divergence

 To prove invariance under horizontal deformations that leave the critical points and vertices fixed, we use the same proof as in the case of the standard integral (Proposition \ref{hor}), i.e. cut the graph into tangles with no critical points or vertices, and thin tangles containing the vertices and critical points, apply Lemma \ref{braidhor} to the former kind, then take a limit.

-For invariance under rigid motions of critical points, since we have proven the invariance under horizontal deformations and the needle is not twisted, we can assume that the sides of the needle are two parallel lines and $\varepsilon$ is the horizontal distance between them.
+For invariance under rigid motions of critical points, it is enough to consider the case of a maximum, the case of a minimum being strictly similar.
+Since we have proven the invariance under horizontal deformations and the needle is not twisted, we can assume that the sides of the needle are two parallel lines and $\varepsilon$ is the horizontal distance between them.

-By the factorization property, the value of $Z_2$ for the needle extended can be written as a product of the values for the part under the needle, the two parallel strands, and the renormalization for the critical point that is the tip of the needle:
+By the factorization property, the value of $Z_2$ for the needle extended (see figure) can be written as a product of the values for the part under the needle, the two parallel strands, and the renormalization for the critical point that is the tip of the needle:

 The value of $Z_2$ for the needle retracted is the product of the value for the part under the needle and the renormalization part.
 What we have to show therefore is that in the first case (needle extended) the coefficients for any diagram that contains any chords on the parallel strands tends to zero as the width of the needle tends to zero.